A CMOS-compatible Ising Machine with Bistable Nodes: Design of the CMOS IC Ising Machines

-\item{\bf Programming units:} Both the initial nodal values and the coupling resistance are programmable.
+Both the initial nodal values and the coupling resistance are programmable.
 Programming of a resistor is achieved through a transistor with adjustable gate voltage.
-The details of the circuit design are discussed in Sec.~\ref{ssec:circuit}.
-To the right of the coupling unit array is the programming array.
+To the right of the coupling unit array in \fig~\ref{fig:BRIM_arch} is the programming array.
 This array consists of digital memory for storing the weights which drive an array of digital-to-analog converters (DACs).
-A small number of such DACs are sufficient to program all the coupling units in a time-interleaved fashion.
-In the figure, we show $N$ DACs programming the $N\times(N-1)$ coupling units.
-In such a configuration, we need corresponding column selectors and pulldown logic which are shown above and below the coupling units.
+A small amount of such DACs are sufficient to program all the coupling units in a time-interleaved fashion per column.
+In such configuration, we need corresponding column selectors and pull-down logic as shown below the coupling units in \fig~\ref{fig:BRIM_arch}.

-\item{\bf Annealing scheduler:} The coupling strength is adjustable over time for annealing.
-We use exponential annealing both because it is a common practice and it can be conveniently achieved using a discharging capacitor as the global annealing scheduler.
-At the end of the annealing, the state of the nodes will be read out from the nodes.
-With the stable voltage adjusted appropriately, the read out can be achieved with a simple flip-flop.
-The circuit details are discussed in Sec.~\ref{ssec:circuit}.

-\item{\bf Perturbation unit:} Finally, we find it useful to have the ability to flip the state of a selected node.
-This gives the system the ability to escape the current basin of attraction.
-We note that this is a form of introducing perturbation.
-An alternative is to add circuit level noise.
-While both can achieve similar results, introducing analog noise is harder to control and leads to more discrepancies between simulation and actual hardware.